laserpants/powerpants/README.md

 ### Polynomials

-Polynomials (in one variable) are represented as a list of monomials, given as degree-coefficient pairs.
+Polynomials (in one variable) are represented as a list of monomials, where each term is given as a degree-coefficient pair.

 ```
 type Polynomial a = [(Integer, a)]